Shaligram

+A shaligram, or shaligrama shila (शालिग्राम शिला; IAST: Śāligrāma-śilā), is a fossilized stone or ammonite collected from the riverbed or banks of the Kali Gandaki, a tributary of the Gandaki River in Nepal.
+It is also considered a form of Vishnu within Hinduism.
+The Kali Gandaki River flows through sacred places such as Muktinath and Damodar Kunda, enhancing the spiritual significance of these shaligrams.
+There are numerous different types of shaligrams.

 Legends

 According to the Devi Bhagavata Purana, Brahmavaivarta Purana, and Shiva Purana, shilagrama shilas originated due to the following chain of events.

 A king named Vrishadhvaja had been cursed by Surya to endure poverty, due to his reluctance to worship any deity other than Shiva.
-To regain their lost prosperity, his grandsons Dharmadhvaja and Kusadhvaja performed austerities to appease the goddess Lakshmi, the goddess of prosperity.
-Pleased with the austerities, she granted them prosperity, and the blessing of her being born as their daughters.
-Accordingly, Lakshmi incarnated as Vedavati, the daughter of Kusadhvaja and Tulasi, the daughter of Dharmadhvaja.
-Tulasi went to Badarikashrama to perform austerities in order to gain Vishnu as her husband, but was informed by Brahma that she would not get Vishnu as her husband in that life, and would have to marry the danava named Shankhachuda.
+To regain their lost prosperity, his grandsons Dharmadhvaja and Kushadhvaja performed austerities to appease Lakshmi, the goddess of prosperity.
+Pleased with the austerities, she granted them prosperity and blessed them by being born as their respective daughters, Tulasi and Vedavati.
+Tulasi went to Badarikashrama to perform austerities as she desired Vishnu as her husband, but was told by Brahma that she would not get Vishnu as her husband in that life, and would have to marry the danava (demon) Shankhachuda.

-In his previous birth, Shankhachuda was Sudama, an attendant of Krishna, a manifestation of Vishnu residing in Goloka.
-He had been created out of his body, and was cursed by Radha to be born as a danava.
+In his previous birth, Shankhachuda was Shridhama, a supreme devotee of Krishna, an incarnation of Vishnu.
+In Goloka, he got the instructions from Krishna himself, to be born as a danava.
 As a result, Shankhachuda was virtuous and pious by nature, and was devoted to Vishnu.
-He married Tulasi on the command of Brahma, as per the rules of the Gandharva marriage.
-After Shankhachuda's marriage, the danavas, under his leadership, waged a battle against their natural enemies, the devas, in which they won due to merit of Shankhachuda's virtue.
+On the command of Brahma, he and Tulasi had a Gandharva marriage.
+Afterwards, the danavas, under Shankhachuda's leadership, waged a battle against their natural enemies, the devas, in which they won due to merit of Shankhachuda's virtue.
 The devas were subsequently driven out of Svarga by the victorious danavas.

 Demoralised and defeated, the devas approached Vishnu, who told them that Shankhachuda was destined to be killed by Shiva.
 On being requested by the devas, Shiva, along with his attendants and the devas, waged a battle against the danavas, led by Shankhachuda.
-However, neither side was able to outpower the other.
-An unembodied voice told Shiva that by the boon of Brahma, Shankhachuda was invincible in combat as long as he wore his armour, and his wife's chastity was not violated.
+However, neither side was able to overpower the other.
+An unembodied voice told Shiva that by the boon of Brahma, Shankhachuda was invincible in combat as long as he wore his armour, and his wife remained chaste.

-Hence, Vishnu, assuming the form of an old Brahmin, asked Shankhachuda his armour while begging alms.
+Vishnu, assuming the form of an old Brahmin, asked Shankhachuda for his armour while begging alms.
 Shankhachuda donated his armour to him.
-When he was busy fighting with Shiva, Vishnu, wearing Shankhachuda's armour, assumed the form of Shankhachuda, and cohabited with Tulasi.
-Thus, Tulasi's chastity was broken, and Shankhachuda was killed by Shiva's trishula, thereby reliving Sudama from the curse.
+When he was busy fighting with Shiva, Vishnu, wearing Shankhachuda's armour, assumed the form of Shankhachuda, and lay with Tulasi.
+Thus, Tulasi lost her chastity, and Shankhachuda was killed by Shiva's trishula, thereby relieving Shridama from the curse.